LevelTranic/Vine/README.md

 ---
 > **It is still unstable at present, please choose carefully.**
 >
+> A number of new optimizations we've introduced have successfully
+> suppressed some lag spikes, but they may have some unexpected
+> consequences.
+If you encounter such problems caused by optimizations,
+> please report them in a timely manner.
+>
+> The Discord server is still under construction.
+>
+> ----
+>
 > What is certain is that Vine will not launch any proprietary API.
 > You should use FoliaAPI, FoliaLib, ShreddedPaperAPI, or MultiLib
 > (for Folia, there is no GlobalRegion scheduling) to develop plugins.